 In addition to these areas, other barani (rain-fed) areas would also miss it.
 In upper Punjab, where land is uneven, low areas where water stands after the rains have been occupied by rice.

+Not this time.
 Apart from natural causes, the government has almost foreclosed the possibility of tubewell usage in these areas.
 With diesel costing over Rs100 per litre and electricity virtually non-existent in rural areas, the only option is canal water and rain.

 Rice being an export crop also has its own dimensions and financial cost.
 The crop would assume added financial importance this year given international conditions.
 Next door, India is headed for rice crop failure for almost the same reasons as in Pakistan.
 Out of 600 districts, 300 have been declared drought-hit.
 Without Indian rice, international market is bound to rise.